Corrosion Presents in Different Types of Rust

 - With red rust, there is uniform corrosion, most often from a very corrosive environment.

-Iron oxide-hydroxide FeO(OH)H2O
+Iron oxide-hydroxide FeO(OH)H2O (high moisture)

 Rust from Iron (III) oxides that is a very soluble iron oxide results in yellow rust.